F5Networks/f5-declarative-onboarding/docs/declarations/network-objects.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. sidebar:: :fonticon:`fa fa-info-circle fa-lg` Version Notice:

    Support for BGP routing is available in DO v1.20 and later.
-BGP Routing is an experimental (Early Access) feature on the BIG-IP
+BGP Routing is an experimental (Early Access) feature on the BIG-IP. |br| Support for the **ebgpMultihop** property is available in DO 1.24 and later.

 This example shows how you can configure Border Gateway Protocol (BGP) routing in a Declarative Onboarding declaration.

 For an excellent overview of BGP, see the F5 Lightboard lesson |bgpvid|.